-As active and informed participants in the advising process, students are responsible for:

-- Determining the shape of their education and defining life goals. - Reading the publications sent to them from the College Office, especially this handbook.
-Reading emails from the College Office and using the information available on the College website throughout their undergraduate years.
+- Be active and informed participants in the advising process and learn to take responsibility for the shape of their education and definition of their life goals. - Read the publications sent to them from the College Office, especially the Class Handbook.
+Read emails from the College Office and use the information available on the College website throughout their undergraduate years.

-- Being aware of registration-related deadlines. - Using Penn InTouch to make course and grading status changes and confirm the accuracy of their registration. - Keeping appointments with their pre-major advisor and coming to advising sessions - Making appointments with, or sending email to, assistant deans for advising in the College Office if they need advice outside the expertise of their pre-major advisor.
+- Be aware of registration-related deadlines. - Use Penn InTouch to make course and grading status changes and confirm the accuracy of their registration (see page 16). - Keep appointments with their pre-major advisor and come to advising sessions prepared with a list of questions and issues to discuss. - Make appointments with, or send email to, assistant deans for advising in the College Office if they need advice outside the expertise of their pre-major advisor.